HADAS496/comics-and-Reaganomics-/index.md

   image-path="scrollstory/images/for my project/1974 batman 258 cover.png"
 %}

-The story kicks off dramatically with the shocking escape of Two-Face, also known as Harvey Dent, from Arkham Hospital.
+### The story kicks off dramatically with the shocking escape of Two-Face, also known as Harvey Dent, from Arkham Hospital.
 The very cover-page captures the reader's attention, describing Two-Face as “the crook who bases his crimes on the number two!
 He was on the side of the law until a criminal scarred half his face with acid!
 Now he’s a mixture of good and evil!”[^note2]

 [^note2]: O'neil, *Batman* #258, 1.

 {% include jumbotron.html
   height="50vh"
-  image-path="scrollstory\images\for my project\1974 batman 258 p9 Harris.png"
+  image-path="scrollstory/images/for my project/1974 batman 258 p9 Harris.png"
   title=""
 %}